Mugen-bitt/Mugen-bitt/README.md

-# Hey, I’m Pavel — QA Engineer 🔍
+# Hey, I’m Pavel — QA Automation Engineer 🔍

 QA Engineer with 4 years of experience in testing web services and APIs.
 Combine manual testing with automation using the Java stack.